 Letitia White is a Principal of Innovative Federal Strategies who served as a key staff member in the House of Representatives with 22 years of federal service.
 Having worked in both the House and the Senate, she has a unique and comprehensive understanding of the federal legislative process.
 As a result, she has long-standing relationships with a number of Members of Congress, their staff, and professional staff members on many Congressional Committees.

 As a principal of Innovative Federal Strategies, she represents, before Congress and the Executive Branch, a number of major corporations as well as a significant number of smaller high-technology companies and non-profit organizations to include the Battelle Memorial Institute.
-She also represents various municipalities and local governmental agencies like the City of Redlands and the Hi-Desert Water District.
+She also represents various municipalities and local governmental agencies like the City of Banning, California and the Inland Empire Utilities Agency.
 Letitia has a keen interest in mentoring small businesses, to include both representing their interests and assisting them in networking to achieve synergy on common objectives.

 Letitia White has expertise in aerospace, commercial and military aviation, and remotely operated aircraft systems and sensors.
 She also has a wide range of experience in domestic issues and has worked very closely with cities, counties, hospitals, and water districts on a variety of their requirements such as flood control, water conservation, all modes of transportation and funding, community and economic development, hospital infrastructure, healthcare, and welfare programs.
 Her extensive work in these areas has rounded out this firm’s ability to provide a wide range of services to its clients on programs in multiple government departments and agencies.